SodiumZH/NFF-Girls/wiki/gameplay-en.md

 #### Aqua Jade

-Speed 4x in water (Only for Drowned Girls, not repeatable)
+Speed 4x in water (Only usable for Drowned Girls, applying only once)

 #### Poisonous Thorn

 Adding Poison III instead of II on attacking.
-(Only for Hornet)
+(Only usable for Hornet)